CoronaTeam/CoronaGame/README.md

 ### Account
 Contains your user informations.
 This is where you can sign out and clear your history.

-## Example for the contamination detection process
+## Note on the contamination detection process
 If you take a walk with a sick person you'll get sick too (probability 1).
 On the other hand, if that person was not known sick and got diagnosed sick the next day, your probability of being sick will increase (not necessarily to 1).
 > NB:
 > - The transmission of the sickness-probability is proportional to the sickness-probability of the users.